probonopd/WirelessPrinting/README.md

 ### Installation

-- Make sure your Cura version is 2.4 or newer
+- Make sure your Cura version is 2.4 or newer.
+On Linux, download [Cura-2.4.0.AppImage](http://software.ultimaker.com/current/Cura-2.4.0.AppImage).
 - Download or clone the repository into [Cura installation folder]/plugins/WirelessPrinting or in `~/.local/share/cura/plugins` on Linux.
 The folder of the plugin itself *must* be ```WirelessPrinting```
 - If you are running Cura from source, make sure you install python-zeroconf using pip: